Regular bike vs eBike: The differences

 3. Range

-Of course, there aren’t any limitations in regards to distance when it comes to a regular push bike.
-However, the distance you’re able to ride for on a single charge with an electric bike will depend on the battery itself.
+Of course, there aren’t any limitations in regard to distance when it comes to a regular push bike.
+However, the distance you’re able to ride on a single charge with an electric bike will depend on the battery itself.

 4. Speed